backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 - A crunchy sound that's suitable for rhythms and general solos
 - A lead sound that makes me think I can shred

 The forth snapshot is always an experimental one.
-Right now I'm having fun with the acoustic simulator while I don't fix my real acoustic guitar.
+I've had fun with the acoustic simulator, bass octaver, synth effects...

 I've setup the preset in a way that I can alter the level and pan using MIDI messages.
 This allows me to place the sound exactly where I want for maximum disturbance in the force.
 This plays nice when I'm designing loops, as I can easily construct the layers without delving into multiple knobs.
 I have a fully setup 6-track template for my loops, but it's always nice to prove you're wrong, and having a super flexible way of challenging my own choices is definitely a good start.